mobxjs/mobx/packages/mobx-react/README.md

 `shouldComponentUpdate` is not supported.
 As such, it is recommended that class components extend `React.PureComponent`.
 The `observer` will automatically patch non-pure class components with an internal implementation of `React.PureComponent` if necessary.

+Extending `observer` class components is not supported.
+Always apply `observer` only on the last class in the inheritance chain.

 See the [MobX](https://mobx.js.org/react-integration.html#react-integration) documentation for more details.

 ```javascript